druglogics/bool-param-maps/docs/index.md

 In this section we present the results of using UMAP [@McInnes2018a] on the link-operator parameterization data of the CASCADE 1.0 models with 1 stable state.
 We created several such *parameterization maps* by adjusting the *n_neighbors* parameter input (from $2$ to $20$), which is responsible for the **size of the local neighborhood** (in terms of number of neighboring sample points) used for the manifold approximation.
 As the documentation says, larger values result in **more global views** of the manifold, while smaller values result in **more local data** being preserved.
-To get these map images and the reduced dimensionality dataset, use the script [1ss_models_umap.R](https://github.com/bblodfon/balance-paper/blob/master/scripts/1ss_models_umap.R) for more details.
+To get these map images and the reduced dimension dataset, use the script [1ss_models_umap.R](https://github.com/bblodfon/balance-paper/blob/master/scripts/1ss_models_umap.R) for more details.

 :::{.blue-box}
 Note that in all these mappings to the 2D space, **models that share similar link-operator parameterization will reside in the same area/cluster in the map**.